lancejpollard/computer-science/readme.md

 # Computer Science Papers

-Design ideas and research for making a custom built compiler, and other interesting computer science
+Design ideas and research for making a custom built compiler, and other interesting computer science.

 ## Algorithms to Implement